Is Tech Training Worth It? 10 Myths Debunked

 Reality: Your educational background doesn't define your potential.

 The days of needing a degree in computer science to enter the IT industry are long gone.
 The main focus of IT training is skills, not degrees.
 Numerous prosperous IT specialists have pursued unconventional career routes or are self-taught.
-Your learning capacity, adapting, and applying information counts most.
-Therefore, IT training can benefit you regardless of your educational background—high school, college, or lifetime learning.
+Your learning capacity, ability to adapt, and ability to apply information are most important.
+Therefore, IT training can benefit you regardless of your educational background—whether you are in high school, college, or pursuing lifelong learning.

 Myth 4: IT Training is Only About Coding